 - You either end up with unnecessary duplication (

-This is where the idea of composition instead of Inheritance comes into play.
-Instead of building agents into a rigid dependency tree like that, we just define components that can or can't do certain things.
-Rust has a elegant
+That is where the idea of composition instead of inheritance comes into play.
+Instead of building agents into a rigid dependency tree like that, we define components that can or can't do certain things.
+Rust has an elegant

 Trait system to deal with this.
 I tried to emulate that to a certain degree, though it was a bit harder to do that in Python.
 The idea is that an

 Agent has an

 Engine that does all of the reasoning, while the

 Agent itself only has to deal with the communication.
 We can then build different

 Engine classes that can be any of the combinations above, instead of having to make an entirely separate class for these kinds of agents we implement the pieces into an engine, and that can work with any of the other components within the library.
 It did mean I had to make a few empty passthrough classes to make them play nicely with MyPy, but overall I like the result.